spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 The review section gives an overview of the cluster profile configuration you selected.
 Click on **Finish Configuration** to create the cluster profile.

-Cluster profiles are mutable, meaning you can modify them when you desire.
-You can add, remove, or edit the existing layers during modification.
+You can modify cluster profiles after you create them by adding, removing, or editing the layers.

 <br />